Sidewalk: Concrete

 In the United States and Canada, the most common type of sidewalk consists of a poured concrete "ribbon", examples of which from as early as the 1860s can be found in good repair in San Francisco, and stamped with the name of the contractor and date of installation.
 When Portland cement was first imported to the United States in the 1880s, its principal use was in the construction of sidewalks.

 Today, most sidewalk ribbons are constructed with cross-lying strain-relief grooves placed or sawn at regular intervals, typically 5 ft apart.
 This partitioning, an improvement over the continuous slab ribbon, was patented in 1924 by Arthur Wesley Hall and William Alexander McVay, who wished to minimize damage to the concrete from the effects of tectonic and temperature fluctuations, both of which can crack longer segments.
 The technique is not perfect, as freeze-thaw cycles (in cold-winter regions) and tree root growth can eventually result in damage which requires repair.

 In highly variable climates which undergo multiple freeze-thaw cycles, concrete blocks will be formed with separations, called expansion joints, to allow for thermal expansion without breakage.
 The use of expansion joints in sidewalks may not be necessary, as the concrete will shrink while setting.

 Tarmac and asphalt

-In the United Kingdom, Australia and France suburban sidewalks are most commonly constructed of tarmac.
+In the United Kingdom, Australia and France suburban sidewalks are also constructed of tarmac.
 In urban or inner-city areas sidewalks are most commonly constructed of slabs, stone, or brick depending upon the surrounding street architecture and furniture.